Register to get access to free programming courses with interactive exercises

 Viewport 700 pixels

-After setting the width of the viewing area to 700 pixels, our block completely covers the screen of the device.
+After setting the width of the viewing area to 700 pixels, our block completely covers the screen.

-In addition to specifying the width in pixels, there is a special device-width value which will set the width of the area equal to the screen resolution of the device from which the page is opened.
+In addition to specifying the width in pixels, there is a device-width value that will set the width of the area equal to the device's screen resolution.

 Another example would be text.
 Let's take an emulation of the iPhone 5, which has a resolution of 320 pixels wide with a standard browser viewport of 980 pixels.
 Write any text with a font size of 20 pixels.
-It's quite important for text to be comfortable to read from a mobile device's screen.
-But what do we get?
+We want the text to be big enough to read from a mobile device's screen.
+But what do we get:

 20px text on iPhone 5

-If you can make out the text, you have very good eyesight :) But it's not really the result we expected.
-This is because our viewport is much larger than the actual resolution.
+It's not the result we expected — our viewport is much larger than the actual resolution.

 Adjust the viewport using the device-width value: